top of page

 One analysis between the WTO and other trade agreements since World War II found that “the WTO substantially increased trade for countries with institutional standing, and that other embedded agreements had similarly positive effects.
 Moreover, international trade agreements have complemented, rather than undercut, each other.”

-The WTO is by far the best way to control China.
+The WTO is by far the best way to address thorny global trade issues – for example, China.
 For example, there is nothing stopping the WTO from setting rules on how to detect market distortion, along with how to properly monitor and punish it.
 Same goes with state subsidies.
 The WTO can do this through “plurilateral” agreements which have a narrower group of signatories, in this case a group of the larger WTO economies.

 The WTO can also enforce and employ the Trade Facilitation Agreement (TFA).
 The TFA “contains provisions for expediting the movement, release and clearance of goods, including goods in transit.
 It also sets out measures for effective cooperation between customs and other appropriate authorities on trade facilitation and customs compliance issues.
 It further contains provisions for technical assistance and capacity building in this area.”